Nawaz Khan Naji

-Nawaz Khan Naji is a Pakistani politician who is member-elect of the Gilgit Baltistan Assembly.
-First nationalist leader to be part of GB assembly consecutively, three times (2012–16, 2016–20, 2020–24).
+Nawaz Khan Naji is a Pakistani politician who is a member of the Gilgit Baltistan Assembly since 2011.
+He elected 3rd time and completed heat trek.

-He was born in a village, Sherqilla, in District Ghizer.
+He was born in a village, Sherqilla, in Ghizer District.
 He graduated in political science from Karachi University Sindh.
-He came back to GB and founded his own nationalist political party, Balawaristan National Front, on 28 December 1989.
+He came back to Gilgit-Baltistan and founded his own nationalist political party, Balawaristan National Front, on 28 December 1989.

-Naji is famous among educated youth especially studying in Down areas of Pakistan.

 Political career

-Although, he claims that he is the head of Balawaristan National Front (Naji), he contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-19 (Ghizer-I) as an Independent candidate.
+Although, he claims that he is the head of Balawaristan National Front (Naji), he contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-19 (Ghizer-I) as an Independent candidate.
 He won the election by the margin of 1,241 votes over the runner up Syed Jalal Ali Shah of Pakistan Peoples Party.
 He garnered 6,208 votes while Shah received 4,967 votes.